4d/docs/docs/API/smtpTransporterClass.md

 title: SMTP Transporter
 ---

-The SMTP transporter allows you to send emails directly through SMTP objects.
+The SMTP transporter class allows you to send emails directly through SMTP objects.

-It is created with the [SMTP New transporter](#smtp-new-transporter) command.
+## SMTP Transporter object

-## Summary
+SMTP Transporter objects are instantiated with the [SMTP New transporter](#smtp-new-transporter) command.
+They provide the following properties and functions:

 ||
 |---|